MikeyMike007/Responsive-websites/README.md

 ![](999-img/2021-08-29-19-47-49.png)

-The value of `flex-grow:` is also relative to the rest of the elements.
-For example, if we in the container have `.el {flex-grow:1}` and in a single element have `.el--1 { flex-grow:2}`.
-This means that the element 1 will have 2 times the size of the available space as compared to the rest of the elements.
+the value of `flex-grow:` is also relative to the rest of the elements. for example, if we in the container have `.el {flex-grow:1}` and in a single element have `.el--1 { flex-grow:2}`. this means that the element 1 will have 2 times the size of the available space as compared to the rest of the elements.

-#### The `flex:` property
+#### the `flex:` property

-`flex:` property is a short for `flex-grow:`, `flex-shrink:` and `flex-basis:`.
-So for example, `flex: 0 0 200px;` actually means:
+`flex:` property is a short for `flex-grow:`, `flex-shrink:` and `flex-basis:`. so for example, `flex: 0 0 200px;` actually means:

 ```css
 .el {